FAQ's - Vertrouwensketen

 Will other seaports in the Netherlands participate in the Secure Chain as well?

-At present, all attention is geared to the rollout of the Secure Chain for deepsea import containers via the port of Rotterdam.
+At present, all attention is geared to the rollout of the Secure Chain for deepsea and shortsea containers via the port of Rotterdam.
 In the long term, it is possible that other Dutch ports may also opt for the Secure Chain solution and/or that other cargo flows will be handled via the Secure Chain as well.
 Technically, this is doable.
 After all, Portbase is the Port Community System of the Dutch ports.

 Participation